 The Company is not an insurance company, and therefore the Company does not underwrite insurable risks for its own account.
 On August 30, 2022, the Company entered into an Agreement and Plan of Merger (the "Merger Agreement") with East Resources Acquisition Company ("ERES"), which was subsequently amended on October 14, 2022.
-As part of the Merger Agreement, the holders of the Company's common units together with the holders of Longevity Markets Assets, LLC ("LMA"), a commonly owned affiliate, will receive aggregate consideration of approximately \$531,750,000, payable in a number of newly issued shares of ERES Class A common stock, par value \$0.0001 per share ("ERES Class A common stock"), with a value ascribed to each share of ERES Class A common stock of \$10.00 and, to the extent the aggregate transaction proceeds exceed \$200.0 million, at the election of the Company's and LMA's members, up to \$20.0 million of the aggregate consideration will be payable in cash to the Company's and LMA's members.
-The transaction closed on June 30, 2023 upon shareholder approval and customary closing conditions.
+As part of the Merger Agreement, the holders of the Company's common units together with the holders of Longevity Markets Assets, LLC ("LMA"), a commonly owned affiliate, will receive aggregate consideration of approximately \$531,750,000, payable in a number of newly issued shares of ERES Class A common stock, par value \$0.0001 per share ("ERES Class A common stock,"), with a value ascribed to each share of ERES Class A common stock of \$10.00 and, to the extent the aggregate transaction proceeds exceed \$200.0 million, at the election of the Company's and LMA's members, up to \$20.0 million of the aggregate consideration approval and customary closing conditions.